Types of chocolate: Raw

+Ruby

+Ruby chocolate is made from the Ruby cocoa bean, resulting in a distinct red color and a different flavor, described as "sweet yet sour".
+It was created by Barry Callebaut, a Belgian–Swiss cocoa company.
+The variety was in development from 2004, and was released to the public in 2017.
+It has been debated by chocolate experts whether ruby chocolate constitutes a new variety of chocolate or if it is a marketing strategy.

+Confectionery

-Baking chocolate
+Baking

-Baking chocolate, or cooking chocolate, is chocolate intended to be used for baking and in sweet foods.
+Baking chocolate, or cooking chocolate, is chocolate intended to be used for baking and in sweet foods that may or may not be sweetened.
 Dark chocolate, milk chocolate, and white chocolate, are produced and marketed as baking chocolate.
 However, lower quality baking chocolate may not be as flavorful compared to higher-quality chocolate, and may have a different mouthfeel.

+Poorly tempered or untempered chocolate may have whitish spots on the dark chocolate part, called chocolate bloom; it is an indication that sugar or fat has separated due to poor storage.
+It is not toxic and can be safely consumed.

-In the USA, baking chocolate containing no added sugar may be labeled "unsweetened chocolate".
+In the US, baking chocolate containing no added sugar may be labeled "unsweetened chocolate".